vittorio-nardone/cloud-phoenix-kata/README.md

 - Please check CloudFormation templates for more implementation details.
 - Only one instance is created during DocumentDB deployment (costs).
 - CI/CD pipeline roles need to be properly changed to include required rights only.
+- No application source code changes are required.